 According to Sharp et al. , the (contextual) factors mentioned by Zahran et al. overlap with a few more general factors.
 However, Sharp et al. claim that Zahran et al. are wrong to omit the role of political institutions.
 Sharp et al. add two more factors: (i) (types of) political institutions and (ii) the ‘need-based’ scope of the problem.
 The ‘political institutions’ explanation stipulates how the government of institutions matters with respect to particular earmarked local policies.
 This varies across polities.
 In the US context, there are different institutional arrangements of the city management model, whereas the Netherlands has just one mayor-council model, which is used by all 420 Dutch municipalities.
 The ‘need-based’ scope of the problem proposes that the uptake of sustainability policies is a function of the scope of the problem to which such policies are addressed, for instance to lower GHG emissions as an argument to lower energy use, or run local energy saving campaigns to raise employment numbers.
 In our opinion, the ‘need-based’ focus is an economic focus in a very strict sense: local government officials use climate change (mitigation) as a means to achieve financial-economic goals.

-Theoretical drivers for adoption and implementation of climate change policy by local governments
+Table 1 summarizes the theoretical drivers for adoption and implementation of climate change policy by local governments.

 This section addresses the research design, data collection, and data analysis of the study on which this paper is based.